tacowordpress2/util/README.md

 The View class will look in the directories you specified in `config.php`, starting with the first.
 If no view file is found, it will check the next one, and so on.

+## Changelog

+### v1.0.1
+Fixing static function calls in Str::convert which was causing PHP 7 errors

+### v1.0
+First version ported from tacowordpress